shibojia98/Portfolio/README.md

 # Mechanical Engineer

 ## Experience
-**Thermal Designer** | *Laird Technology Inc.* | June 2024 - September 2024, (3 Months)
+**Thermal Designer (Part-Time Start-up Volunteer)** | *PlanMotion LLC* | June 2024 - September 2024, (2 Months)
 - Performed thermal management for a power supply using Flotherm, selecting fans based on flow, pressure, heat loss, and TDP of electrons to maintain their temperatures between 20~55°C below the junction temperature at the simulation’s converged state.
 - Designed an airflow baffle based on the layout diagram and chassis structure, conducted electro-thermal-fluid coupling analyses on the optimized chassis, and achieved a 3% to 7.2% reduction in temperatures at electron and monitor points.
 - Drafted the [<b><u>baffle in 2D sheet metal drawing</u></b>](/Thermal_Samples/4kW_Buffle_SECC.jpg), facilitated the transition to manufacturing, and finalized the PLM for the optimized air-cooled chassis.
-- Designed a work light housing, selected fans, and optimized perforation placements, sizes and free area ratio to match ow proles and structural requirement, decreasing internal maximum temperature from 185.0°C to 60.3°C and average housing temperature from 112.4°C to 56.6°C.

 **Application Engineer** | *Altair Engineering Inc. (Nasdaq: ALTR)* | September 2022 - September 2023, (13 Months)
 - Conducted structural optimization on over 15 gearbox components using HyperMesh&OptiStruct, focusing on [<b><u>topology, shape, and free shape optimizations</u></b>](/Altair_Intern_Samples/Gearbox_Sample/Altair_1.md); collaborated with the Secondary Development team to automate optimization workflows and enhance debugging processes; produced comprehensive reports and manuals, achieving complete client satisfaction and securing a follow-up order for optimized gearbox NVH analysis.
+- Optimized and redesigned a 6061-T6 Al rigid barrier for a commercial airplane A330- 200 cargo bay per 14 CFR 25.857, refining U-beam layout by 7 mm and 4 mm through iterative FEA tests, delivering a 12 kg weight reduction under promised fatigue performance, contributing to securing a COMAC C919 order.
 - Performed a benchmarking analysis of SimSolid to OptiStruct and ANSYS Mechanical across various models, produced slides highlighting the advantages of mesh-free simulation technologies for sales, and delivered reports identifying issues for R&D teams and supervisors.
+- Optimized product designs across industries using FEA simulations and CAD tools, performed static/dynamic analyses with implicit and explicit solvers, correlated results with physical tests on clients' site, and delivered detailed reports to clients.
 - Hosted training sessions and created [<b><u>video tutorials for SimSolid (Ver2022.2)</u></b>](/Altair_Intern_Samples/SimSolid_Tutorial_Sample/Altair_2.md), Inspire, SimSolid, Inspire, and Sulis (DfAM lattice structure and flow channel design), collaborated with sales to present functions of products, and provided training and technical support to pre-sale and post-sale clients.
 - Served as a competition adjudicator of the 2022 Altair SimSolid Campaign, reviewed 80+ models from different industries, conducted multi-physics analysis and technical report on each model, expanded the foreign imagination of SimSolid, and explored potential customers for the marketing department.

 **Assistant Designer** | *HE Intellegent Energy Inc.* | May 2020 - July 2020 (3 Months)
 - Designed and assembled protective panels for the company's [<b><u>R410A air-cooled unit</u></b>](/HE_Intern_Samples/HE_1.md), tailored for the desert environment, significantly reducing finned heat exchanger clogging and potential damage from sand and catkins.
-- Reconfigured the finned heat exchanger layout by replacing 3-row ⌀7 mm tubes with 4-row ⌀9.52 mm heat exchange tubes, increasing the heat exchange area by 25% while maintaining the designed spacing to delay frosting effectively.
 - Enhanced the shell-and-tube heat exchanger by implementing inter/external threading on the tubes and increasing tube count from 120 to 160, and redesigned the plumbing layout configuration to fit, resulting in a nearly 30% increase in heat exchange area, a 10% efficiency boost theoretically, and a range of 0.9%-5.7% improvement in real-time C.O.P.
 - Delivered the tender proposal for "200 Million Square-Meters Clean Energy and Geothermal Heating & Cooling Design, Management, Installation, and Operation Project", which was successfully commenced in Xinjiang, China, and the construction has been fully completed.